In addition to the boons gained by participating in Starfinder Society sessions, players can earn additional rewards.

 - Premier Plus events: Paizo-sponsored conventions and conventions running more than 75 blocks of organized play.

 *Not all Adventures and Adventure Path books award 3 XP.
 See the individual sanctioning documents for details.

 A list of Achievement Points rewards available for purchase lives on the Boon tab of your My Organized Play page.
 To purchase a boon, select a character from the dropdown list, then click the purchase button of the desired boon.
 A list of purchased boons appears at the bottom of the page.
-Each purchased boon generates a downloadable printable boon.
-AcP boons should be stored with Chronicles, either digitally or alongside physical sheets.
+Each purchased boon generates a downloadable and printable boon.
+Store your AcP boons with your Chronicles, either digitally or on paper.